cybera/ipv6-workshop/02-dns.md

 ## Exercises

-Using BIND 9 - try adding some records to your zone file and use dig on your local computer to make sure they resolve correctly.

 On your VM you can use `dig @127.0.0.1 QUERY` or `dig @VM_IP QUERY` on your own laptop to use the client VM as your DNS server.
+You need to specify your record if you don't want the standard A record. (eg. `dig @127.0.0.1 -t AAAA dual.example.com`)

+  * Using BIND 9 - try adding some records to your zone file and use dig on your local computer to make sure they resolve correctly.
-For doing reverse IP looks up you'll need to do something  similar to specify which DNS server to use to get our "fake" settings instead of the real answer:
+  * For doing reverse IP looks up you'll need to do something  similar to specify which DNS server to use to get our "fake" settings instead of the real answer:

     host QUERY CLIENT_VM
     host 2607:f8f0:690:0070::5 CLIENT_VM